Children and your finances

 Consider all costs and create a budget

-“It’s one thing to secure a dream home with two incomes, but another as to what happens financially when you could potentially be on one income supporting three people,” says Inovayt Broker and Business Developer, Martin Vidakovic.
+“It’s one thing to secure a dream home with two incomes, but another as to what happens financially when you could potentially be on one income supporting three people,” says Inovayt Commercial Finance Broker Manager, Martin Vidakovic.

-From the moment you fall pregnant, there are so many costs to consider; from the first doctor’s appointment right up until your child is no longer a dependant.
-While it might be difficult to budget correctly for costs you’ve never experienced before, you can always include rough estimates into your budget.
+From the moment you fall pregnant, there are so many costs to consider; from the first doctor’s appointment right up until your child is no longer a dependent.
+While it might be difficult to budget correctly for costs you’ve never experienced before, you can always include rough estimates in your budget.

 Another thing to keep in mind when planning for a baby is the fact that it’s very easy to get carried away when walking through baby department stores with top-of-the-range prams, self-rocking cribs and a range of other things that new parents may feel they need.
 While it may feel tempting to purchase the best of the best for everything, remember how quickly babies grow, meaning all of these things will either become redundant or need to be replaced before you know it.
 Before making impulse purchases on pricey items like bassinets or new-born baby clothes, try looking at second-hand sites like eBay and Facebook Marketplace where you may be able to score a bargain – especially as the baby will grow out of these extremely quickly.
 If you plan on having a baby shower, it also might be an idea to add these items to a wish list or register, as well as drop hints to family and friends if there is something you are really set on.